mrichman/elastic-beanstalk-go-demo/README.md

 `cd $GOPATH/src/github.com/mrichman/elastic-beanstalk-go-demo`

-Then, zip from the command line:
+Then, either zip it from the command line:

-`zip ../elastic-beanstalk-go-demo.zip -r * .[^.]*`
+`zip ../eb.zip -r * .[^.]*`

-or using `git`:
+or use `git`:

-`git archive --format=zip HEAD > ../elastic-beanstalk-go-demo.zip`
+`git archive --format=zip HEAD > ../eb.zip`

+The git command above will zip up the last commit on master.

-## Deploying Go Application on Elastic Beanstalk
+## Deploying a Go Application on Elastic Beanstalk

 For simple Go applications, there are two ways to deploy your application:

-* Provide a source bundle with a source file at the root called application.go that contains the main package for your application.
-Elastic Beanstalk builds the binary using the following command:
+* **Method 1:** Provide a source bundle with a source file at the root called application.go that contains the main package for your application.
+Elastic Beanstalk automatically builds the binary using the following command at deployment time:

     `go build -o bin/application application.go`

-After the application is built, Elastic Beanstalk starts it on port 5000.

-* Provide a source bundle with a binary file called application.
+* **Method 2:** Provide a source bundle with a binary file called application.
 The binary file can be located either at the root of the source bundle or in the bin/ directory of the source bundle.
 If you place the application binary file in both locations, Elastic Beanstalk uses the file in the bin/ directory.

-Elastic Beanstalk launches this application on port 5000.
+By default, Elastic Beanstalk configures the nginx proxy to forward requests to your application on port 5000.
+You can override the default port by setting the `PORT` system property to the port on which your main application listens.